OpenwaterHealth/opw_bloodflow_gen2_sw/README.md

 ## Overview

 The Openwater Blood Flow Application repository is a comprehensive suite containing source code for the Gen2 Blood Flow Analysis Vision Application, including the vision application itself, DSP kernel for real-time image data processing, User Interface, and Python modules for data analysis and visualization.
+For a more detailed overview, please visit our [Wiki](https://github.com/OpenwaterInternet/opw_bloodflow_gen2_sw/wiki).

+## Software Architecture
+For a detailed understanding of the software architecture of this project, please refer to the [Software Architecture Guide](ARCHITECTURE.md).

 ## Repository Structure